xplorer² Quick Start Guide

 /ZSilently start and stay in the background without a window

-You can take advantage of these options by creating a desktop shortcut for xplorer².
-Using the property page, add the required arguments in the Target field, past the executable name.
-The above snapshot illustrates a shortcut that launches the program using the options /1 c:\, which means start with a single pane and browse folder c:\.
+You can take advantage of these options by creating a desktop shortcut for xplorer² (or use the one added by the installer).
+Right click on the shortcut icon and pick Properties from the context menu.
+Switch to Shortcut property page, and add the required command line arguments in the Target field, past the executable name.
+You must leave a space between the executable and each option you add.
+The snapshot to the right illustrates a shortcut that launches the program using the options /1 C:\, which means start with a single pane and browse folder c:\